The school year 2016-2017 has ended. While encoding my final grades, I felt happy and sad at the same time.

 “Both of you will fail,” I said.

-“Please, Miss Chong,” he begged.
+“Please, Miss Chong,” she begged.
 “Please do not penalize her.
 She doesn’t know I copied from her paper.
 She lent it to me with the best of intentions.
 I could never face her again if she found out.”

-“Anton’s grade then is an F,” I intoned stoically, my heart bursting into smithereens.
+“Alice's grade then is an F,” I intoned stoically, my heart bursting into smithereens.

 “I know, Miss, no excuses.
 I deserve it."